benholmgren/personal-site/me.md

 ## Me

-There are two places that I would so far call home: Montana, where I was raised and attended college, and Alaska, where I moved immediately upon graduating.
-Many facets of these two fantastic places are highlighted in my page on mountains.
+There are two places that I would so far call home: Montana, where I was raised and attended college, and Alaska, where I moved immediately upon graduating with my partner, who is pursuing a career in rural medicine.
+These two fantastic places are highlighted, in small part, in my page on mountains.
 Both have enriched my life a great deal.

-Far more important than geography, home is defined by people.
+Though, far more important than geography, we are defined by people.
 Here are mine.
-(And our awesome dog, Rosie.
-She's a total rascal.
-Today was the best day of her life.)
+(And our awesome dog, Rosie, when she was a puppy.
+She's a total rascal.)

 ![fam](./assets/images/fam.JPG)